EugeneSqr/todo-list/service/readme.md

 ### Overview
-This is a backend part of the app
+This is a backend part of the app.

 ### Development database
 The database gets created automatically when `db` container is built.
 It stays there until the container is destroyed.
 You can preserve the database across coding sessions by